klodyus/Wine-Data-Set-not-Wine-Quality/README.md

 The aim of this project is that:

--Learning data preprocess (normalization and standarzation) -Principal Component Analysis on the dataset
+- Learning data preprocess (normalization and standarzation)
+- Principal Component Analysis on the dataset
--Applying K-means clustering on the dataset
+- Applying K-means clustering on the dataset
--Being familiarize sklearn, pandas, matplotlib libraries
+- Being familiarize sklearn, pandas, matplotlib libraries

 Data set and its description can find on this website: https://archive.ics.uci.edu/ml/datasets/Wine?ref=datanews.io